 The Franco Library collections include nearly 100,000 physical items consisting of books, periodicals, DVDs and other items.
 Additionally, video tutorials, over 200,000 eBooks, 46,000 electronic journal titles and 125 research guides are available via the library website.
 The library offers a variety of technology-enhanced study spaces including group study rooms, quiet study spaces and collaborative work areas.

-Professional librarians are available during the library’s 95 hours of operation each week, with extended hours during study and exam weeks.
+Professional librarians are available to guide students in finding, accessing, evaluating, and using information ethically and legally.
 Students may reach a librarian for assistance via chat, telephone, email, or in person.
 Extended consultations to work one-on-one with a librarian are available and encouraged.